SpicyMarinara/SillyTavern-Spotify-Music-Extension/README.md

 **"AI suggestion failed"**
 - Verify your AI model is responding
-- Check that the Music.json preset exists (if using Music mode)
+- Check that you have imported the Music.json preset from this GitHub repository
-- The system will automatically fall back to Liked Songs
+- Verify the preset is named exactly "Music.json" in SillyTavern

-**"Failed to play song"**
+- The system will automatically fall back to Liked Songs **"Failed to play song"**
 - Ensure Spotify is open and you have Premium
 - Check that you have an active device in Spotify